“Real Stories From Abroad”: All The Inspiration You Need For Moving and Working Abroad

 You know that we encourage people to #makethebluexperience when they decide to make an international career move.
 How were your Blu experience and your recruitment process overall?

-I must admit that I can’t stop saying that I loved the constant follow-ups by email and by phone call from Blu Selection.
+I must admit that I can’t stop saying that I loved the constant follow-ups by email and by a phone call from Blu Selection.
 It made me feel safe and confident to know all the details about the job and the offer and this is the reason I already recommended 3 friends to my point of contact at your company.

 What are the strengths that made you get the job, do you think?
 Which soft and hard skills do you think helped you to be selected for your current role?

 Can you tell us about your daily routine during this experience?
 Do you enjoy your job at the moment?
-Did you have a chance to attend any team activities or after work events?
+Did you have a chance to attend any team activities or after-work events?

 At my company, we have weekly training to guarantee the quality of our performance, and this is something that I truly love.
 At the moment, we just focus on online meetings, but soon we will have team buildings.